Oshlack/paed-cf-cite-seq/README.md

 # Multimodal single-cell analysis of bronchoalveolar lavage from children with cystic fibrosis reveals novel cell phenotypes

-This repository contains code and output for the analysis described in the pre-print: [*"Multimodal single-cell analysis of bronchoalveolar lavage from children with cystic fibrosis reveals novel cell phenotypes"*]().
+This repository contains code and output for the analysis described in the pre-print: [*"Single-cell atlas of bronchoalveolar lavage from preschool cystic fibrosis reveals new cell phenotypes"*](https://www.biorxiv.org/content/10.1101/2022.06.17.496207v2).

 The raw single cell RNA-seq and CITE-seq count data generated for this study can be downloaded as RDS files from [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6651465.svg)](https://doi.org/10.5281/zenodo.6651465).